lightern/rust/sudokusolver/README.md

 1) First go to http://www.msys2.org/ and install msys (x86_64) and check to run it after install (needed to install some stuff):

-2) Run these commands inside MSYS you just opened and accept when asked to confirm (this will install some stuff for compiler to use):
+2) Run these commands inside MSYS (not Windows cmd!) you just opened and accept when asked to confirm (this will install some stuff for compiler to use):
 ```
 pacman -S mingw-w64-x86_64-gtk3
 pacman -S mingw-w64-x86_64-toolchain